II-MohamedGad-II/Coronary-Plaques-Detection/SegmentationModel/README.md

 ## Features
 - **Load and preprocess medical images** from multiple categories (calcified, normal, mixed, soft).
-- **Train a UNET model** using TensorFlow and Keras for plaque segmentation.
+- **Train a UNET model** using TensorFlow and Keras for coronary segmentation.
 - **Apply early stopping** to optimize model performance.
 - **Visualize segmentation results** using Matplotlib.